Glossina pallicera: Glossina pallicera pallicera

 Glossina pallicera pallicera occupies the western part of the distribution of Glossina pallicera, from Sierra Leone to western Cameroon.
-In the peer-reviewed scientific literature for the period 1990–2020, G. pallicera pallicera was reported from Côte d’Ivoire (areas of Daloa, and Sinfra), Cameroon (sleeping sickness endemic areas of Campo and Bipindi) and Nigeria (Niger Delta Region).
+In the peer-reviewed scientific literature for the period 1990–2020, G. pallicera pallicera was reported from Côte d'Ivoire (areas of Daloa, and Sinfra), and more extensively in 2026, in Cameroon (sleeping sickness endemic areas of Campo and Bipindi) and in Nigeria (Niger Delta Region).
 No published record of occurrence is available for 1990–2020 from Ghana, Guinea, Liberia or Sierra Leone.